tboie/universal_phreak_generator/README.md

 bo$45bobo$46bo!
 ```

-## More levels/layers?
+## Visualize more levels/layers?

+- gravity, light, time, life (default and visible)?
-if scaled, can they be represented with matter?
+- can they be modelled within this system?
+Are they "hidden" mathematics?

+Example beehive gravity geometry:

 - each cell contains resolution scaled matrix
 - tile is 3x3 matrix of upper level cell neighborhood, duplicated and rotated, with border and an inverted state for dead cells
-- gravity, light, time, matter (default) layers?
-- stack time history/state (ongoing reactions)

 rough prototype of example beehive:

 <img width="81" alt="beehive" src="https://github.com/tboie/universal_phreak_generator/assets/26150152/a624a02f-e6d6-4c20-80e8-a2e06d6ba7f0">